The Haydys monopole equation: Introduction and main results

 In \Cref{sec:dimred}, we prove that the Haydys monopole \cref{eq:Haydys_Mono_1,eq:Haydys_Mono_2,eq:Haydys_Mono_3} are the dimensional reduction of the 4-dimensional Haydys equation (as in \cite{H15}).
 In \Cref{sec:Solving_Haydys}, after introducing the necessary tools we prove \Cref{Mtheorem:Main_Haydys} whose proof relies on a use of the Banach space contraction mapping principle.
 In \Cref{sec:Geometric_Strucutres} we study the geometry of the Haydys monopole moduli space, and prove \Cref{Mtheorem:Geometric_Structures}.

-\begin{acknowledgment} The authors would like to thank Mark Stern for many helpful conversations and for having taught us so many things about gauge theory.
-We also thank Paul Aspinwall and Steve Rayan for explaining us what branes are.\\ We are thank the anonymous referee for the detailed and useful report.\\ The second author was supported by Funda\c{c}\~ao Serrapilheira 1812-27395, by CNPq grants 428959/2018-0 and 307475/2018-2, and FAPERJ through the program Jovem Cientista do Nosso Estado E-26/202.793/2019. \end{acknowledgment}
+\begin{acknowledgment} The authors would like to express their gratitude to Siqi He for having found a mistake in an earlier version of this article.
+The authors would equally like to thank Mark Stern for many helpful conversations and for having taught us so many things about gauge theory.
+We also thank Paul Aspinwall and Steve Rayan for explaining us what branes are.\\ We further thank the anonymous referee for the detailed and useful report.\\ The second author was supported by Funda\c{c}\~ao Serrapilheira 1812-27395, by CNPq grants 428959/2018-0 and 307475/2018-2, and FAPERJ through the program Jovem Cientista do Nosso Estado E-26/202.793/2019. \end{acknowledgment}